MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 weight = 2
 +++

-Most of the resources available in the API can be accessed using the sdk.
+Most of the resources available in the API can be accessed using the SDK.
 All resources will be mapped to classes implementing their specific interface.
 These interfaces are all defined in the
 `\MyParcelCom\ApiSdk\Resources\Interfaces` namespace.

 ### Shops